 A snip of the open space locations shown on the plat is included above.
-The easement and the location of the easement do not adversely affect the use of the proposed open space for recreational purposes.
+The easement and the location of the easement do not adversely affect the use of the proposed Recreational Oepen Sepace Area A for recreational purposes.
 Therefore, while an easement is present in the open space it is determined that this open space as proposed can meet the open space requirement for minimum square footage as required in FCC 10-23-5.